Duncan’s landing overlook with kids

 It’s one of those places that people probably stopped for a smoke with a view back in the days on the way to Sonoma.
 There are always little to no visitors at the lookout.
 Apparently some people come here to whale-watch.
 We didn’t see any whales though.

 Check the seasonal migration routes if you don’t have a GPS ping on your favorite whale traveling up and down the California coast.
 Here’s a cool article if you’d like to watch some whales in your part of California.

 Some people come here to watch the sunsets.
 Some people even formed permanent settlements on the rugged coasts.
 Battered with winds you can see the intangible nature’s force reflected in crookedly skewed branches of the cypress trees.
 Weather beaten houses also reflect Northern California’s “welcoming” sea breeze.

-There are several more cool places you can check out along Pacific Coast Highway while on your way to Fort Bragg.
+There are several more cool places you can check out along Pacific Coast Highway while on your way to see the glass beach at Fort Bragg.